environmentalinformatics-marburg/rsdb-data/README.md

 **Web-interface**: Per default your local RSDB server is running at [http://127.0.0.1:8081](http://127.0.0.1:8081)

 If your local RSDB is running currently you can directly click on this link to open RSDB web-interface.
 (For freshly started RSDB server, wait a few seconds until "Server running.." is printed on the terminal.)

+In rare cases the web interface may be loaded incomplete.
+If this is the case, refresh your browser page (by pressing "F5").

 This URL can also be used for access by the [RSDB R-package](https://environmentalinformatics-marburg.github.io/rsdb/docs/r_package_installation).